Ladies in your 40’s, When it Comes to Skincare Both Quantity and Quality do Matter

 Dr. Tripti Burt and Neena Will of Burt &Will Plastic Surgery and Laser Center of Plainfield, Illinois have a new take on how to care for your “present” skin and your “future” skin.
 Start small.
 Think big.

 Drs.
 Burt and Will believe that you don’t immediately need to pull out the big guns, the high-powered lasers, at the first signs of aging.
-Less invasive micro facial treatments can go a long way toward improving overall appearance and health of your skin.
+Less invasive micro facial micro treatments can go a long way toward improving overall appearance and health of your skin.
 Microdermabrasion, peels, IPL and skin tightening treatments are great techniques to get started on a healthy regimen for beautiful skin throughout the decades.

 Benefits: Microdermabrasion will stimulate collagen production, blood flow, tighten and unclog pores.
 It treats discoloration and sun damage.
 This treatment can be used in conjunction with an acid peel if the peel is performed prior to the microdermabrasion.
 It is also pain-free.

 Why is microdermabrasion for women in their 40’s?
 It is fast, natural, and delivers immediate results.

 Results: Immediate.
 Six to ten visits are recommended.